With this data protection information we inform you about the processing of your personal data by us when you

 – visit the web interface at aap.staffice.app of the web interface, e.g. to use functions of the app in the browser or to log in as administrator or editor in the backend.

 In addition, we explain the rights you are entitled to under the EU General Data Protection Regulation (GDPR).

 The Employee App and the Web Interface are hereinafter collectively referred to as “MAPP”.

-In addition, the general data protection information for employees of their respective company applies.
+Our general data protection information for employees also applies.